Saitej0211/Bank_Marketing_Prediction_MLops/README.md

 - Detailed logging is implemented throughout the process, capturing information about each step.
 - The `run_bias_analysis` function provides a comprehensive analysis of bias across specified sensitive features.

+# CI/CD for Model Pipeline

+This project utilizes GitHub Actions to implement Continuous Integration and Continuous Deployment (CI/CD) for the model pipeline.
+This automation ensures that any changes made to the main branch trigger the model pipeline, facilitating seamless updates and deployments.

+## Overview

+The CI/CD workflow is designed to:

+- Automatically trigger the model training and evaluation process whenever changes are pushed to the main branch.
+- Ensure that the latest version of the model is always tested and deployed, maintaining high code quality and performance.

 # Cost Analysis

 # Contributing / Development Guide